Powaqqatsi: Reception

-Rotten Tomatoes reported that 56% out of 9 reviews were positive with the average score of 6.5 out of 10 and said it "wasn't as eagerly embraced by viewers and critics as its popular predecessor."
+Rotten Tomatoes reported that 56% out of 9 reviews were positive with the average score of 7.0/10 and said it "wasn't as eagerly embraced by viewers and critics as its popular predecessor."

 The New York Times said "There are two kinds of dirt to be found in Powaqqatsi: good dirt and bad. ... [the director] magnifies this distinction until it achieves mountainous proportions, yet still he manages to see it in starkly one-dimensional terms."
 Roger Ebert said "There are images of astonishing beauty in Godfrey Reggio's "Powaqqatsi," sequences when we marvel at the sights of the Earth, and yet when the film is over there is the feeling that we are still waiting for it to begin. ...
 Reggio seemed to think that man himself is some kind of virus infecting the planet - that we would enjoy Earth more, in other words, if we weren't here."
 On Siskel and Ebert at the Movies with he and Gene Siskel each agreed to give the film a thumbs down, he also called it a "New Age music video".

 Time Out said that it is "visually stunning, but undermined by a fairly serious flaw. ...
 At best the message is a fairly obvious criticism of First World domination of the Third, and at worst a hippy celebration of the Dignity of Labour."
 Greg Klymkiw said "... the trilogy, [of which Powaqqatsi is the second part] while a stoner experience of the first order, can be equally appreciated by those who remain straight.
 Much of it is mind-blowingly mind-fucking without mind-altering substances."